 Taylore: Yes, I have witnessed the same trend.
 It’s really great.
 All of those women are so wonderful and put so much on the line for the sake of our community.
 They keep me inspired to make videos and, one day, give back in some great way too.

-Monika: Are you active in politics?
-Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you involved in politics?
+Do you take part in any lobbying efforts or advocacy campaigns?
+In your opinion, how can transgender women make a meaningful impact in the political sphere?

 Taylore: I, myself, am not the most active person in politics, at least not while I’m focusing on my education.
 However, before I decided to go into teaching, I thought about attending law school, so I was enrolled in a semester of law classes.
 During that time, I had the unique experience of making the case for more gender friendly bathroom policies for trans- women.
 I was surprised how uneducated, and even close-minded, some of my classmates were during my presentation.